alorence/django-modern-rpc/docs/authentication.rst

 Authentication
 ==============

-.. versionchanged:: 2.0 Authentication system has been completely rewritten in release 2.0.
-   Please carefully read this documentation to understand how the new system works
+.. versionchanged:: 2.0 Authentication system has been completely rewritten.
+Please carefully read this page to understand how the new system works

 Overview
 --------